kubernetes/kubeadm/docs/testing-pre-releases.md

 Pre-compiled GA, alpha/beta versions of kubeadm binary are deployed into `https://dl.k8s.io/release/` release bucket, while CI/CD versions are deployed into `gs://k8s-release-dev/ci/` bucket.

-To explore kubernetes versions available to use visit [github release page](https://github.com/kubernetes/kubernetes/releases).
+To explore Kubernetes versions available to use, visit the [github release page](https://github.com/kubernetes/kubernetes/releases).

 To retrieve a pre-compiled version of kubeadm binary use: